ShubhamGangawane/FIFA-DATA/README.md

 - First performing some EDA and Data Cleaning on the dataset for better visualization and analysis perfromance.

-- The dataset is mainly choosen for applying and learning different types of Graphs, Visulization, and Plot styles.
+- The dataset is mainly chosen for applying and learning different types of Graphs, Visulization, and Plot styles.

 - The Dataset is basically between the players and their statistics of the performance on different playing styles.